Relations Between the Inequality Indices Gini, Pietra and Kolkata: Theory and Data Analysis: Theoretical analysis of Inequality indices

 \section{Theoretical analysis of Inequality indices}

 We will first explore analytically if there are any relations among these three indices, namely Gini ($g$), Pietra ($p$) and Kolkata ($k$).
 To begin with, we note that since by construction the Kolkata index ($k$) is given by the fraction of the total wealth possessed by the $ 1- k$ fraction of richest people ($k > 1/2$; $k = 1/2$ corresponds to equality), they possess precisely an extra amount of $2k-1$ fraction of total wealth.
-The Pietra index \cite{Allen22} (or Robin Hood index) $p$ then should equal to this excess amount, suggesting
+The Pietra index $p$ , if strictly interpreted as the Robin Hood index \cite{Allen22}, should equal to this excess amount equal to $2k - 1$.

+On the other hand, the Pietra index $p$ is defined as the maximum vertical distance between the Lorenz curve $L(x)$ and the line of perfect equality: